Updated on 10/4/2021

 10. Mutual respect

-Part of prioritizing your relationship — setting relationship goals — is prioritizing time for intimacy.
-If the hustle and bustle of life is getting in the way of your sex life, it may be time to re-think how you are spending your time and why being intimate with your partner is falling to the bottom of your to-do list.
+Part of prioritizing your relationship — setting relationship goals — is prioritizing time for intimacy with your romantic partner.
+If the hustle and bustle of everyday life is getting in the way of your sex life, it may be time to re-think how you are spending your time and why being intimate with your partner is falling to the bottom of your to-do list.
 If the two of you have different needs and expectations around sex, seeking the help of a trained sex therapist could be beneficial.

-It’s About Intimacy, Communication, Friendship, Respect, and Understanding
+It’s About Intimacy, Effective Communication, Friendship, Respect, and Understanding

 Being in a relationship is a two-way street.
 Both people need to be willing to put in the work for the relationship to be successful.
 Relationship goals can help you determine if the relationship is healthy, where you might want to improve your relationship, and if it’s time to get out of a bad relationship.
-Remember that some days will be better than others, but by creating relationship goals, you will undoubtedly be setting yourselves up for more good days than bad ahead.
+Remember that some days will be better than others, but by creating relationship goals and setting healthy relationship boundaries, you will undoubtedly be setting yourselves up for more good days than bad ahead.